-- 23. Column (2) Maximum exposure13 Report maximum exposure before CRM (in respect of Parts I, II and V) or after CRM (in respect of Part III) during the reporting period. - 24.
+- 23. Column (2) Maximum exposure14 Report maximum exposure before CRM (in respect of Parts I, II and V) or after CRM (in respect of Part III) during the reporting period. - 24.
 Column (3) On-balance sheet exposures Report on-balance sheet exposures before CRM (in respect of Parts I, II, IV and V) or after CRM (in respect of Part III) in the banking book.
-Exposures arising from the assets underlying an option contract that is booked in the banking book14, as valued in accordance with Rule 68 of the BELR, should be reported in this column notwithstanding that strictly speaking this may not be an on-balance sheet exposure.
+Exposures arising from the assets underlying an option contract that is booked in the banking book 15, as valued in accordance with Rule 68 of the BELR, should be reported in this column notwithstanding that strictly speaking this may not be an on-balance sheet exposure.
 Do not include on-balance sheet exposures in relation to default risk exposures of derivative transactions and SFTs, which should be reported under column (6) Default risk exposures arising from derivative transactions and SFTs.
 For avoidance of doubt, the amount reported in this column should have taken into account the offsetting under Rule 56 of the BELR if applicable. - 25.
 Column (4) Trading book exposures Report trading book exposures before CRM (in respect of Parts I, II, IV and V) or after CRM (in respect of Part III).
 Exposures arising from the assets underlying an option contract that is booked in the trading book, as valued in accordance with Rule 68 of the BELR, should be reported in this column.
-For avoidance of doubt, the amount reported in this column should have taken into account the offsetting under Rule 56 of the BELR if applicable. - 26.
-Column (5) Off-balance sheet exposures arising from commitments and contingent liabilities - Report off-balance sheet exposures arising from commitments and contingent liabilities as well as unsegregated collateral before CRM (in respect of Parts I, II, IV and V) or after CRM (in respect of Part III).
+For avoidance of doubt, the amount reported in this column should have taken into account the offsetting under Rule 56 of the BELR if applicable.

-13 For the avoidance of doubt, AIs should only take into account the revisions introduced under this set of revised Completion Instructions for the determination of maximum exposure from 30 June 2021 onwards.
+14 For the avoidance of doubt, AIs should only take into account the revisions introduced under this set of revised Completion Instructions for the determination of maximum exposure from 30 June 2021 onwards.

-14 See illustrative examples on the reporting of an option contract with several underlying assets or with reference to a stock index as underlying asset in Annex 1.
+15 See illustrative examples on the reporting of an option contract with several underlying assets or with reference to a stock index as underlying asset in Annex 1.